pipeforce/pipeforce.github.io/docs/api/commands.md

 ## secure.transfer.attachment.put ``v1``
 ----------
 Creates a new attachment and adds it to the given secure transfer outbox.
 The content of the attachment is expected to be referenced in the content param or - if empty - in the body.
+It's also possible to add the content later using the command secure.transfer.attachment.chunk.put.

 [Try online.](https://try.pipeforce.org/#/commandform?command=secure.transfer.attachment.put:v1)